Alphabetical Plant Listing

 Chinese Astilbe 'Superba' (Astilbe chinensis var. taquetii), Hydrangea 'Glowing Embers'

-• Relatively trouble-free, Astilbes require little maintenance, are heavy shade tolerant, attract butterflies, but are deer and rabbit resistant!
+• Relatively trouble-free, Astilbes require little maintenance, are heavy shade tolerant, and attract butterflies, but are deer and rabbit resistant!
 The perfect perennial for a shady border with dappled light!

 • These part shade to full shade lovers thrive in organically rich, evenly moist, well-drained soils.
 Easy to grow, their biggest enemy is dryness - so don't let the soil dry out!
 While Astilbes can grow in deep shade, it should be noted that they will not flower as much.